-Prof Israel has been on the faculty of the English Department of the CUNY Graduate Center since 2009.
-Recent courses he has taught include “On Spirals” (2013), “Modernist Poetry and Poetics (2012), “Literature and Human Rights” (2010) and “Beckett and Sustainability” (2009).
-In 2012-13 he was awarded a full-year fellowship from the Andrew Mellon Foundation.
+Professor Israel has been on the faculty of the English Program of the CUNY Graduate Center since 2009.
+Recent courses he has taught include “”Literature’s Wake” (2015), On Spirals” (2013), “Modernist Poetry and Poetics (2012), “Literature and Human Rights” (2010) and “Beckett and Sustainability” (2009).